This page will help you find a hotel in Athens

 If a hotel says on their website 'centrally located' that does not necessarily mean near Syntagma or the Acropolis.
 If you are unsure about the location e-mail me.

-For those who don't care about location as long as its cheap see Budget Hotels and most of these are between Omonia Square and the train station as well as Metasourgio, not a very desirable area, though there is a metro.
+For those who don't care about location as long as its cheap see Budget Hotels and some of these are between Omonia Square and the train station, not a very desirable area, though there is a metro.
 I would suggest that if you are a couple, a family, solo or other women travelers you should not stay down there.
-If you are a couple big guys who
+But there are also hotels on that page that are in good areas so try those first.

-If you are looking for hotels within walking distance of the ferry boats in the Port of Pireaus see www.hotelsofgreece.com/athens/index.html#pireaus though if you stay in or near the Plaka or near any metro station it should only take you about 15 minutes to get to the port and you will probably have a lot more fun.
+If you are looking for hotels within walking distance of the ferry boats in the Port of Pireaus see my Pireaus Hotels Page though if you stay in or near the Plaka or near any metro station it should only take you about 15 minutes to get to the port and you will probably have a lot more fun.
 But if you

 are arriving late and catching